ULTRAKIT-Reloaded/ULTRAKIT-Reloaded.github.io/docs/API/extensions/classes/buff.md

 # Buff
+## Description
-Buffis an instance class that inherits from IBuff, which you can use as an alternative to making a new class for each buff.
+An instance class which inherits from IBuff, which can serve as an alternative to making a new class for each buff.

-To create a new buff, initialize it and set its values as follows:
+## Usage
+* Create a new buff that prints to the log when enabled, prints the enemy's position to the log every active frame, and kills the enemy when disabled.
 ```cs linenums="1"
 using ULTRAKIT.Extensions.Classes;
 using ULTRAKIT.Loader.Loaders;